Follow the step by step process or choose what situation that best describes you:

 Other alternatives for preparing for the Washington state bar examination include:

 It takes about 10 weeks to receive your bar exam scores by mail after completing the exam.
+Overall pass results for the Washington State Bar Exam in 2017 were 79%.

 Pre-Admission Education Requirement